 - The number of branches created can be limited by the physical memory of the computer you are using, however, theoretically speaking it is limitless.

 - Looking at the example map above, 1st level branches consist of 3 branches.
 Of these 3 branches, the 1st or the top branch consists also of 3 branches and these are 2nd level branches.

 - Legends are small graphical icons that are inserted into topics.
 They are used to mark topics.

 - Clipart or any images can easily be added to the map.
-Clipart or image facilitate understanding of the map.
+Clipart or image facilitates understanding of the map.

-- Note is used to add long text.
+- A note is used to add long text.

 - Detailed scheduling can be added in order to manage projects.
-Adding schedule gives you option to view it in Gantt chart and assign resources.
+Adding a schedule gives you the option to view it in the Gantt chart and assign resources.

 Basic Mind Mapping Workflow